 If you’ve ever started a DIY project, you know that one of the keys to success is having a well-stocked toolbox.
-Having basics like a hammer, screwdriver, and tape measure can get you pretty far.
-Add in a few more tools, like a power drill or a handsaw, and suddenly you can tackle even more!
+Having the basics like a hammer, screwdriver and tape measure can get you pretty far.
+Add in a few more tools like a power drill and a handsaw and suddenly you can tackle even more!

 But first, why should you consider funding an IRA?

 IRAs give you the opportunity to save and invest in a tax-advantaged way.
 Investments within IRAs grow tax-free, even as dividends and interest are earned and investments are bought and sold.

 What is the main difference between Traditional & Roth IRAs?

 Contributions to Traditional IRAs are typically made with pre-tax dollars: initially you will use after-tax dollars (e.g., dollars in your bank account) to fund the contribution, you then may be able to deduct those dollars on your income tax return, effectively converting them back into pre-tax dollars.
 Traditional IRA contributions grow tax-deferred until they are taken out of the IRA, at which time you will pay ordinary income tax on anything taken out (note: withdrawals must be taken after age 59 ½ to avoid penalty).
 Contributions to Roth IRAs are made with after-tax dollars.
 Those Roth IRA contributions then grow tax-free and remain tax-free even when you take the money out (assuming that, at the time the money is withdrawn, you are at least 59 ½ years old and the Roth IRA has been open for at least five tax years).